 RewriteRule ^(.*)$ http://fr.website.com$1 [L]

-Restart Apache and try and access all site locally.
-If that works you are done with this step.
+Restart Apache and try to access all sites locally.
+If that works, you are done with this step.

 Step4.
-Testing with country specific IP address.
+Testing with a country-specific IP address.
 This is easy to do if your browser of choice has some sort of extension to allow you to switch proxies.
-If you are a Google Chrome user as I do ProxySwitchy offers this functionality, If you use Firefox user check FoxyProxy.
-Install the extension in your browser check for country specific web proxies online, key that in to your extension and try accessing the three sites we put-up earlier.
-Based on the IP address you are coming from you will be directed to the right country site.
+If you are a Google Chrome user, as I am, ProxySwitchy offers this functionality.
+If you use Firefox, check FoxyProxy.
+Install the extension in your browser, check for country-specific web proxies online, key that in to your extension and try accessing the three sites we put up earlier.
+Based on the IP address you are coming from, you will be directed to the right country site.

-If you have added Apache web-server local address in hosts file replace the local IP of the Apache web-server with its external IP address.
+If you have added the Apache web server’s local address in the hosts file, replace the local IP of the Apache web server with its external IP address.
 You still have to keep ServerName names unless those names are registered in your local or external DNS.